Skip to content

 bigbrotr_readonlyreader8API, DVM, monitoring

-A lightweight deployment with the same architecture, demonstrating BigBrotr’s customizability.
+A lightweight deployment (~60% disk savings) with the same architecture, demonstrating BigBrotr’s customizability.

-• Same six services and all 11 materialized views
+• Same eight services and all 11 materialized views

 • Smaller batch sizes and longer sleep intervals